TheBigWealth89/my-read-me/README.md

 I care about data durability, observable systems, and writing code that behaves correctly under load, not just in development.

-Currently looking for a backend or full-stack role where system design decisions matter.

 ---

 ### Featured Projects